Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/grpc.md

 ## Create a GRPCRoute

-### gRPC over HTTPS
+### gRPC over TLS

 All services are assumed to be either HTTP or HTTPS by default.
-We need to update the service to specify gRPC as the protocol by adding a `konghq.com/protocol` annotation.
+We need to update the service to specify gRPC over TLS as the protocol by adding a `konghq.com/protocol` annotation.

 The annotation `grpcs` informs Kong that this service is a gRPC (with TLS) service and not a HTTP service.